Deep Thinking by Markov Chain of Continuous Thoughts: Our Model

 The VAE decoding is simply a step of thinking and speaking in Eqs.~\ref{equ:thinker} and~\ref{eq:speaker}, which maps $\bm{R}_k$ back to the sentence space.
 Then the reconstruction loss can be expanded as:

-Unlike vanilla VAEs with fixed isotropic Gaussian priors, our randomness predictor $g$ in Eq.~\ref{eq_ranpre} provides a different prior for different questions and latent thoughts as described in Section~\ref{section:model_structure}.
-Consequently, to minimize the KL divergence between the prior (Eq.~\ref{eq_ranpre}) and the posterior (Eq.~\ref{eq:encoder}), we have:
+Unlike vanilla VAEs with fixed isotropic Gaussian priors, our randomness predictor $g$ in Eq.~\ref{eq_ranpre} provides a different prior for different questions and thoughts as described in Section~\ref{section:model_structure}.
+Consequently, our KL divergence between the prior (Eq.~\ref{eq_ranpre}) and the posterior (Eq.~\ref{eq:encoder}) is:

-In addition, to make the space of $\bm{R}_k$ simpler and easier to interpret, we introduce an extra sparsity loss $\mathcal{L}^{sparse}_k = \|\bm{R}_k\|_1$.
-The motivation is that at each thinking step, only a small set of dimensions need to be active.
-For example, dimensions that are useful for breadth-first reasoning may not be activated during depth-first reasoning.
+In addition, without a proper control, the model may encode excessive semantic information of $y_k$ into $\bm{R}_k$ via the randomness encoder $f$.
+This information can be easily merged into $\mathbf{Neu}_{k}^{shallow}$ in Eq.\ref{equ:thinker} for the reconstruction of $y_k$, creating a training ``shortcut'' that prevents the model from learning genuine reasoning.
+To prevent this, we introduce an extra sparsity loss $\mathcal{L}^{sparse}_k = \|\bm{R}_k\|_1$.
+This forces $\bm{R}_k$ to store only the minimal amount of information that cannot be inferred from context, while providing a stronger inductive bias for structured and interpretable reasoning.
+For example, at each thinking step, only a small set of dimensions need to be active.
+Dimensions useful for breadth-first reasoning may not be activated during depth-first reasoning.
 To reflect this inductive bias and encourage each dimension of $\bm{R}_k$ to capture a ``mono-semantic'' factor in thinking, we draw inspiration from sparse autoencoders and implement the function $f$ as a $d$-dimensional transformer followed by an MLP that expands the dimension from $d$ to $\tau\times d$.
-The overall training loss of $\ModelName$ is:
+The overall training loss of {\ModelName} is:

 where $\lambda$ is a hyperparameter that controls the strength of the sparsity loss.
-However, in $\mathcal{L}^{KL}_k$, both the posterior and the prior are learnable, which can cause training instability.
-To address this, we adopt a two-phase training scheme, where we first minimize the other two terms in Eq.~\ref{eq:loss} and then train $g$ to minimize $\mathcal{L}_k^{KL}$ with all other parameters fixed.
+To eliminate the need to pre-select $\lambda$, we adopt a dynamic weighting strategy that adaptively controls $\lambda$ to balance the reconstruction and sparsity regularization during training (see Appendix~\ref{append:dynamic}).
+Moreover, to avoid model collapse caused by simultaneously tuning the posterior and prior, we adopt a two-phase training scheme, where we first optimize $\mathcal{L}_k^{re}$ and $\mathcal{L}^{sparse}_k$ with fixed $g$ and then train $g$ to minimize $\mathcal{L}_k^{KL}$ with all other parameters fixed.